 Quick Laundry Tips:

-- Firstly, sort your clothing.
+- Sort your clothing.
 Separate whites and light colours from dark and bright colours.

-- Second, check the labels.
+- Check the labels.
 It is surprising how many items have special washing or drying instructions.

 - Check and empty pockets.
-There is nothing worse then a forgotten tissue in a pocket that is now in pieces all over your laundry.
+There is nothing worse than a forgotten tissue in a pocket getting all over your laundry.

-- Next, check for stains and ensure you pre-treat properly.
+- Check for stains and ensure you pre-treat properly.
 Once a stained item hits the dryer, the stain will be set and will be next to impossible to remove.

-- Select the right temperature and cycle type for your load.
+- Select the right temperature and cycle for your load.

 - Shake items out before you put them in the dryer.
 This saves drying time and reduces wrinkles.